iizotov/athena-federated-query-workshop/README.md

 1. **BONUS TASK** Athena can also be used for basic EL(T) and writing data to S3.
 For example, notice that `s3.lineitem` is stored on S3 in a pipe-delimited format, which is inefficient for querying.
 Run `SHOW CREATE TABLE s3.lineitem;` in a new tab in Athena Query Editor and review the output.
 Notice that the table is defined as `EXTERNAL` and notice the serialisation format specified by `ROW FORMAT DELIMITED FIELDS TERMINATED BY '|'`.

-    Let's run a [`CREATE TABLE AS SELECT` (CTAS) query](https://docs.aws.amazon.com/athena/latest/ug/ctas.html), to create a `PARQUET` version of the `lineitems` table, optimised for analytical queries on S3.
+    Lets create a query-optimised version of the `s3.lineitems` table on S3 by using the [Creating a Table from Query Results (CTAS)](https://docs.aws.amazon.com/athena/latest/ug/ctas.html) function in Athena.

     In Athena Query Editor, run:

     ```sql
     CREATE TABLE s3.lineitem_parquet